-Specifies confidentiality requirements and exceptions thereof for information of a personal nature related to a communicable diseases.
+Specifies confidentiality requirements and exceptions thereof for information of a personal nature related to a communicable disease.

 NRS 441A.230 Disclosure of personal information prohibited without consent.

-Specifies consent requirements for the release of information of a personal nature related to a communicable diseases.
+Specifies consent requirements for the release of information of a personal nature related to a communicable disease.

 Services Concerning Human Immunodeficiency Virus